marcelomatus/gilda-opts/docs/GettingStarted.rst

 Installation
 ============

-The sources for FESOP can be downloaded from the `Github repository`_.
+The sources for Gilda_opts can be downloaded from the `Github repository`_.

 1. You can either clone the public repository: